Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_uInverter/REV20220329B/README.md

 ## Connectors and connections

-Please check the [docs folder](../docs/) for more details on the connectors and pin-outs and other documentation.
+Please check the documentation at: [docs.amdc.dev/accessories/uinverter](https://docs.amdc.dev/accessories/uinverter/index.html) for more details on the connectors and pin-outs.

 ![PCB 3D](snapshots/Board_3D_view.PNG)